GautierBlandin/software-craftmanship/testing/tdd.md

 - A test is a question about the domain
 - A test helps archeologists to understand the code, it is documentation
+- A test is a safety net that prevents breakage when we change things

 ## Why TDD?